VuHai-SE/html-css-course/README.md

 # HTML & CSS Course

 This folder contains examples and exercises for learning HTML and CSS.
-Below is a brief description of the files:

-- **button.html**: Demonstrates the styling and behavior of different types of buttons using CSS.
+## Learning Source

-Feel free to explore and modify the files to enhance your understanding of HTML and CSS concepts.
+This course is based on the [HTML & CSS Full Course - Beginner to Pro](https://www.youtube.com/watch?v=G3e-cpL7ofc) by **SuperSimpleDev**.
+It provides a beginner-friendly introduction to HTML and CSS, covering essential concepts and practical examples to help you build a strong foundation in web development.

 ## Topics Covered